 We have had phone calls from these scammers, but luckily we know they are a scam.
 We keep them on the phone for as long as possible, because whilst they are on the phone to us, they aren’t scamming someone else.

-At the beginning of the phone call we go along with them, pretending we don’t know anything about computers, act shocked when we eventually navigate to the EventViewer showing lots of errors (which is completely normal for all computers).
+At the beginning of the phone call we go along with them.
+We pretend we don’t know anything about computers, act shocked when we eventually navigate to the EventViewer showing lots of errors (which is completely normal for all computers).
 We let them try and scare us into thinking there is something drastically wrong with our computer, and then as soon as they ask us to go to a website because they want access to our computer, well that is where the “naive computer user” turns into a “knowledgeable computer user”, and we then explain to them that what they are doing is wrong, and that they are scamming money out of people.

-During the most recent call we received they became very aggressive and threatening, they said that they were going to revoke our Microsoft licenses, and that in 24 hours our computer would stop functioning.
+During the most recent call we received they became very aggressive and threatening.
+They said that they were going to revoke our Microsoft licenses, and that in 24 hours our computer would stop functioning.
 They also said they were going to get the “FBI” after us, and that they were going to track us down and “choke us like a chicken”!

 Think you have been targeted?

-If you think that you, a friend or family member have been targeted, we recommend getting the computer checked over, even it is just for peace of mind.
+If you think that you, a friend or family member have been targeted, we recommend getting the computer checked over.
+Even it is just for peace of mind.
 The best course of action is to have the computer wiped and reloaded, this will ensure that any programs/malware they have covertly installed is removed from the computer.
-If payment has been made to the scammers you should contact your bank, building society or credit card company immediately.
-They maybe able to reverse the payment, or at the very least cancel your card to stop them from continuing to take any further money.
+If payment has been made to the scammers, you should contact your bank, building society or credit card company immediately.
+They may be able to reverse the payment, or at the very least cancel your card to stop them from continuing to take any further money.

 It is with the utmost importance that any scam phone calls that are received are reported to Action Fraud.
 If you can get as much information as possible from the caller, the name of the company, the number they are calling from, the website they have asked you to visit (but without going on the website, or giving them access to your computer).